MLOpsGroup9/FrontShiftAI/README.md

 - Retrieval-Augmented Generation (RAG) core for document-grounded answers
 - An agentic orchestration layer for HR workflow automation (in development)
 - Voice-based interaction features for hands-free accessibility (in development)
+- **Comprehensive Monitoring**: Full-stack observability with W&B and GCP Alerts

 An optional Airflow DAG (`dvc_repro_manual_dag.py`) in `data_pipeline/dags/` can automatically trigger the pipeline when new URLs are added to `data_pipeline/data/url.json`, or it can be triggered manually via the Airflow UI.